 You will need to use crutches for approximately 4 weeks to reduce the amount of weight you are bearing on your affected knee/leg.
 This will help to protect the delicate work that has been done to fix the meniscal (and other) tissues in your knee as well as the outside skin incision(s).
 Your surgeon will recommend that you manage all post-surgical swelling using the R.I.C.E. formula (rest, ice, compression, elevation), as needed in the beginning, and then later whenever pain and swelling are experienced.

 Your leg/knee will be stiff and painful at first, and simple, easy movements may seem challenging in the beginning.
 Don't be discouraged!
 Your overall mobility will be much more reduced than you anticipate because of the 6 to 10 inch incision on your knee.
 Some of this pain and stiffness can be treated by increasing healthy blood flow to your knee before you exercise, with a Knee T•Shellz Wrap®.
-The T•Shellz Wrap® will warm your tissue, reduce lingering stiffness in the knee, and increase the amount of oxygen, nutrients, antibodies and energy that travel to your injured tissue.
+The T•Shellz Wrap® will warm your tissue, reduce lingering stiffness in the knee, and increase the amount of oxygen, nutrients and water (basically energy) that travel to your injured tissue.
 Physical therapy will progress with regular appointments (1 to 2 times per week) for the first 8 weeks after the surgery.
 Exercise and strengthening routines will be focused on regaining simply abilities, such as walking, and improving the strength, capability and ROM of your knee.

 Using a Knee T•Shellz Wrap® for approximately 15 to 20 minutes (finishing 15 minutes before exercise or your physical therapy appointment) will warm up your knee, relax your thigh (quadricep) muscles and boost flexibility of your tissue.
 Your commitment to recovery will include your physical therapist requesting you to continue your stretching at home to increase your rate of recovery.